Posted Residential Street Sweeping

 DPW only collects yard waste in paper bags, which is unlike previous years when plastic bags were acceptable for collection.
 DPW will collect up to 20 paper bags of yard waste from residences that receive DPW’s trash and recycling collection services.

 Scheduled yard waste collection is an enhancement to the yard waste program.
-Residents are still able to 1) leave their yard waste in paper bags at the point of trash collection, and 2) drop off their yard waste at Ft.
-Totten Transfer Station Monday – Friday 1 pm-5 pm and Saturday 8 am – 3 pm; or 3) take a home composting class and learn how to compost at home.
+Residents are still able to 1) leave their yard waste in paper bags at the point of trash collection, and 2) drop off their yard waste at the Benning Road Transfer Station, or 3) take a home composting class and learn how to compost at home.
 Yard waste in plastic bags will be collected as trash.